English Information Commissioner issues statement on police use of facial recognition technology (FRT)

 I hope these step by step instructions have been helpful in explaining how an access to information request works, your obligations under the applicable legislation and assists you in developing some of your own strategies to help save time and unnecessary stress.

-Providing the record to my office
+Providing the Record to my Office

 I attended a virtual conference of a Commissioner roundtable.
 One of the Commissioners addressed an issue regarding providing his office with the record when reviewing an appeal of the denial of an access request.
 He went on to say that the record was necessary to do the job of a review and that his office never releases the record.
 I thought it was timely to write about this in Saskatchewan.

-The Freedom of Information and Protection of Privacy Act (FOIP) and The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP), in section 5 of each Act, establish the principle that citizens can ask for records in the possession or control of government institutions or local authorities (public bodies).
+The Freedom of Information and Protection of Privacy Act (FOIP) and The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP), in section 5 of each Act, establishes the principle that citizens can ask for records in the possession or control of government institutions or local authorities (public bodies).
 The record is to be provided to citizens, if requested, subject to certain exemptions.
 When a public body decides not to provide a record or portions thereof, the citizen can ask for a review of the decision by my office.

 One of the first things we ask for is the record that is at issue.
 It is impossible to do what we have to do without seeing that record.
 This means we need to see a redacted and unredacted version.
 Some public bodies are at times reluctant to give us that record.
 They might ask why we need it.
 The answer is it is absolutely essential to doing our job.
 Some will say the record is very sensitive.
 We understand a record might be sensitive, but that does not change the job the Legislative Assembly requires us to do.
 Some might feel a particular record is embarrassing or affects the public body’s reputation, but that does not change our need for the record.
 Some might suggest they do not want the record to become public.
 My office is not going to release that document to anyone, including the Applicant.
 My office does not release documents that are at issue.